1newstar/OracleScripts/Docs/sources/9iRestore.rst

 9i Preparation Script
 ---------------------

-A script has been supplied, *run_9i_preparation.sql*, which will drop all tables in those selected schemas (plus the FCS schema) and drop any sequences owned by the various schemas.
+A script has been supplied, *run_9i_preparation.sql*, which will drop all required tables in those selected schemas (plus the FCS schema) and drop any sequences etc owned by the various schemas.

 **You must ensure that the list of schemas in the *run_9i_preparation.sql* script and in the sub-script, *generate_9i_privileges.sql*, matches those in the NOFCS export parameter file, plus FCS.**